Eduard Gafencu: Dynamite Fighting Show

 On January 23, 2020, it was announced that Gafencu had signed a deal with Dynamite Fighting Show.

 In his debut fight for the promotion, Gafencu faced the Hemmers Gym's Benjamin Masudi on March 5, 2020, at Dynamite Fighting Show 7.
 Eduard Gafencu knocked down Masudi twice in the fight.
 He won the fight via unanimous decision.

 Return to Colosseum Tournament

 In September 2020, it was announced that Gafencu signed a deal to return to the Colosseum Tournament.

 In his return bout, Gafencu was expected to face Adelin Mihăilă in rematch on October 23, 2020, at Colosseum Tournament 20.
 However on October 6, it was announced that Mihăilă pulled out due to his COVID-19 recovery, and he was replaced by Alexandru Ianţoc.
 Gafencu won the fight via knockout in the second round.

 Gafencu faced Anghel Cardoş in a 3-round non-title on February 26, 2021, at Colosseum Tournament 23.
 He lost the fight via decision.
+The result was seen as highly controversial.

+Following his first professional loss, Gafencu returned to face Flavius Boiciuc at Colosseum Tournament 25.
+He won the fight by unanimous decision.

 Fighting style

-Gafencu is regarded as one of Romania's best of the new generation of Romanian kickboxers.
-He earned public praise from Romanian legend Daniel Ghiță for his ring performances.
-Gafencu was described by Ghiță as "the most talented kickboxer, at present, in the country".
+In 2019, Gafencu earned public praise from Romanian legend Daniel Ghiță for his ring performances.
+He was described by Ghiță as "a highly talented kickboxer".

+He has a son, who was born in 2017.